-Summons for witness
+Penalty for non-

-Warrant for witness who disobeys summons

-summons within a reasonable time beforehand, may issue a warrant to bring him before the court at such time and place as shall be therein specified.

-39. If the court is satisfied by evidence on oath that a person summoned as a witness will not attend unless compelled to do so, such court may at once issue a warrant for the arrest and production of the witness before the court at a time and place to be therein specified.

-40. When any witness is arrested under a warrant the court may, on his furnishing security, by recognizance or deposit of cash to the satisfaction of the court, for his appearance at the hearing of the case, order him to be released from custody, or shall, on his failing to furnish such security, order him to be detained in custody for production at such hearing.
+- Summons for witness 37.
+If it is made to appear on the statement of the complainant or of the defendant or otherwise, that material evidence can be given by or is in the possession of any person, a court having cognisance of any criminal cause or matter concerned may issue a summons to such person requiring his attendance before such court or requiring him to bring and produce to such court for the purpose of evidence all documents and writings in his possession or power which may be specified or otherwise sufficiently described in the summons. - 38.
+If, without sufficient excuse, a witness does not appear in obedience to a Warrant for witness who disobeys summons summons issued under section 37, the court, on proof of the proper service of the summons within a reasonable time beforehand, may issue a warrant to bring him before the court at such time and place as shall be therein specified. - 39.
+If the court is satisfied by evidence on oath that a person summoned as a Warrant for witness in first instance witness will not attend unless compelled to do so, such court may at once issue a warrant for the arrest and production of the witness before the court at a time and place to be therein specified. - 40.
+When any witness is arrested under a warrant the court may, on his Mode of dealing with witness arrested under furnishing security, by recognizance or deposit of cash to the satisfaction of the warrant court, for his appearance at the hearing of the case, order him to be released from custody, or shall, on his failing to furnish such security, order him to be detained in custody for production at such hearing.

-41. In any case in which a court requires to examine as a witness in any proceedings before such court a person confined in any prison the procedure provided by section 25 shall be followed.
+41. In any case in which a court requires to examine as a witness in any Power of court to order prisoner to be brought up proceedings before such court a person confined in any prison the procedure provided by section 25 shall be followed.